peteroupc/peteroupc.github.io/randomcommon.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 **Abstract**: This article goes over some of the most common topics involving randomization in programming, and serves as a guide to programmers looking to solve their randomization problems.
 They were based on the most commonly pointed-to questions involving randomization on a Q&A site.
-The topics included generating uniform random numbers, unique random values, choosing one or more random items, shuffling, and querying random records from a database.
+The topics included generating uniform random variates, unique random values, choosing one or more random items, shuffling, and querying random records from a database.

 <a id=Introduction></a>
 ## Introduction